dfmorrison/pyactup/salience-example.md

 So, have I got this right?

-Now a few further questions.

-#### PyACTUp attributes can take different similarity functions and weights

-Different attributes can use completely different similarity functions in PyACTUp.
-I presume this is no problem, we just use the derivative of the correct function for each attribute.
-Is this correct?

-A little more complicated is that these different attributes can also have weights applied to their similarity function values.
-This was something requested by Sterling, which has already proved useful in a project with Coty and a group at Aptima.
-Essentially the mismatch penalty is multiplied by the weight before being applied to the attribute’s similarity value; if not explicitly supplied, weights default to unity, giving the usual behavior.
-How do we work this into equation (7)?

-#### Caching

-Another feature added at Sterling’s request is caching of similarity values.
-This depends upon the two quite reasonable constraints PyACTUp demans of similarity functions

-- that they actually *be* functions, in the sense that whenever called with the same argument values they always return the same function value

-- and that they be commutative in their arguments, that is $\xi(y,x) \equiv \xi(x,y)$.

-I see no reason that we can’t cache the values of the derivatives of the similarity functions, too, though the second consideration above no longer applies to the partial derivative..
-Does anyone else see a problem with this?
-Whether or not it is valuable is an open question;
-I’m leaning towards doing it just to be symmetrical with the similarity function caching behavior, but don’t feel particularly strongly one way or the other.

-#### Undefined derivative values

-For the sorts of similarity functions we use it will be a common occurrence that they will not be differentiable over their entire domains; in particular, there is frequently a singularity when their two arguments are equal.

-To date we’ve dealt with this with a wave of the hand, mumbling something about “arbitrary.”
-But to build it, we need to know what to do in this case.

-I’m particularly troubled by one issue, here.
-I would naïvely expect a small perturbation to a value being matched against would not only have a small effect on the blended value, but also on the salience of that attribute.
-But if we adjust the various computations in the above example we find

-- for matching $r = 0.99$ and $h = 2$ we get a salience of $r$ equal to -3.3239572

-- but for $r = 1.01$ and $h = 2$ we get a salience of $r$ equal to +3.8321223

-What *should* we be doing at those points where the derivative is not defined?

 #### Linear similarity function

 Christian asked me to try this with a simpler, linear similarity function.
 The